Pine Mountain-Cloverdale Peak Wine Region and Appellation

 Captûre Wines makes a Cabernet from their estate Tin Cross Vineyard, site of the area's pioneer vineyard planted in 1855.

-Francis Ford Coppola Winery sources extensively from Silverwood Ranch for their Alexander Valley wines; top blend Archimedes will soon bear the Pine Mountain-Cloverdale Peak appellation.
-Jackson Family Wines, which oversees Sonoma County brands like Kendall-Jackson, La Crema, and Copain, has invested in a 100-acre vineyard in the AVA.
+Francis Ford Coppola Winery sources extensively from Silverwood Ranch for their Alexander Valley wines; top blend Archimedes bears the Pine Mountain-Cloverdale Peak appellation.
+Jackson Family Wines, which oversees Sonoma County brands like Kendall-Jackson, La Crema, and Copain, has invested in its own 100-acre vineyard in the AVA.

 Because of the remote nature of this mountain appellation, there are no wineries and tasting rooms open to drop-ins, but there is one that may be visited by appointment.
 The folks at BobDog Wines & Sky Pine Vineyards are friendly, don't take themselves too seriously, and offer something for furry four-legged visitors, too.

 Restaurants and Lodging around Pine Mountain-Cloverdale Peak

 Cloverdale is a quiet town with a walkable main street and Wine Country amenities.
 Start the day with a latté at Plank Coffee or a breakfast sandwich at MoE's Eagle's Nest Deli.
 Enjoy slow-cooked brisket, baby back ribs, pulled pork, or chicken at World Famous Hamburger Ranch & Bar-B-Que.
 Learn about other Places to Eat in Cloverdale.

 Sonoma County Appellations (AVA):